PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 #### Description

 Enables or disables battery temperature measurement using the thermistor connected to the `TS` pin.
-If enabled, aside from measurement, the battery charger performs temperature-based battery charging current reduction or cutoff.
+When enabled, the battery charger also performs temperature-based battery charging current reduction or cutoff.

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.